zilexa/Homeserver/filesystem/FILESYSTEM-EXPLAINED.md

 - **No risk of losing files >1GB.**
 - Disks don't all have to spin up for file access/write, **reducing disk load and power consumption, enhancing life cycle**.
 - You choose whether data is balanced over the disks (writing data to disks with most free space) or stored linearly: fill up 1 disk before using the next.

-### Coupled with snapraid/snapraid-btrfs
-- Protection against disk failure [see backup subguide](https://github.com/zilexa/Homeserver/tree/master/maintenance) with dedicated parity disk(s) for scheduled parity, the disk will be less active than data disks, **extending its lifecycle** compared to the realtime duplication of Raid1.
-- **For benefits of SnapRAID versus RAID1:** [please read the first 5 SnapRAID FAQ](https://www.snapraid.it/faq#whatisit) and note by using _snapraid-btrfs_ we overcome the single major [disadvantage of snapraid itself](https://github.com/automorphism88/snapraid-btrfs#q-why-use-snapraid-btrfs) (versus BtrFS-Raid1).
-Because these tools exist, I really recommend no realtime duplication for home use.
+- Protecting against drive failure (like with raid1) can be done through SnapRAID!
+This will only cost you 1 disk per 4 disks.

-### What should you choose?
+## What should you choose?
 - it all depends on your personal situation.
+By default, start with drive pooling through MergerFS unless you have plenty of drives.
 - For example, if you have 4TB and 5TB drives, but you have <2TB of data that doesn't grow much, don't overthink.
 Just use single drive for your data and include 1 or 2 backup drives for nightly backups.
 That is all you need.
 - If you do need more storage, you can always add a drive and convert the filesystem to BTRFS single or RAID1 or even more simple: enable MergerFS.
 - Note SnapRAID is only useful if you have more than 1 drive with data and is not practical to use in combination with a drive that has constantly changing data (like a download drive for your series/movies).
 - As a best practice your precious personal data (documents, photos, videos, music albums) should be on seperate drives from your downloaded media/download drive.

+&nbsp;

+### About snapraid/snapraid-btrfs
+- Protection against disk failure [see backup subguide](https://github.com/zilexa/Homeserver/tree/master/maintenance) with dedicated parity disk(s) for scheduled parity, the disk will be less active than data disks, **extending its lifecycle** compared to the realtime duplication of Raid1.
+- **For benefits of SnapRAID versus RAID1:** [please read the first 5 SnapRAID FAQ](https://www.snapraid.it/faq#whatisit) and note by using _snapraid-btrfs_ we overcome the single major [disadvantage of snapraid itself](https://github.com/automorphism88/snapraid-btrfs#q-why-use-snapraid-btrfs) (versus BtrFS-Raid1).
+Because these tools exist, I really recommend no realtime duplication for home use.

 ### MergerFS BONUS: SSD tiered caching
 Optional read: [MergerFS Tiered Caching](https://github.com/trapexit/mergerfs#tiered-caching).